New management team to lead Vår Energi after business areas re-shape

 The company’s new organisational structure entails the establishment of two new business areas – Technology, Drilling and Subsurface and Project Development and Supply Chain Management – to provide expertise, projects, and products across the firm.
 To this end, the Norwegian player is gathering professionals to ensure people development and governance while prioritizing competence and capacity to realize the potential.

-Furthermore, the firm informed that Ingrid Sølvberg and Atle Reinseth will be joining the management team as part of this reorganisation process.
+Furthermore, the firm says that Ingrid Sølvberg and Atle Reinseth will be joining the management team as part of this reorganisation process.
 These two new additions will be responsible for Technology, Drilling and Subsurface and Project Development and Supply Chain Management, respectively.

 Reinseth, who will be in charge of Project Development and Supply Chain Management, comes from Equinor, where he served as VP Shaping, Improvement and Analyses in project development.
 Prior to this, he served in various leadership roles in both procurement and project development in Equinor and Acergy, now part of Subsea7.